 Northridge, CA 91330-8207

-You may also contact us with questions and/or email forms and documents from your CSUN email account to email@example.com.
+You may also contact us with questions and/or email forms and documents to firstname.lastname@example.org.

-CSUN students will receive a written notification of the decision by email from the Office of Admissions and Records.
+CSUN students will receive a written notification of the decision by email from the Office of Admissions.

 Residency Determination Appeals